COMEONSOM/openroot-student-database/readme.md

 1. The user opens `index.html` served by GitHub Pages.
 2. Navigation proceeds to `dashboard.html`, which links to all functional modules.
 3. User actions trigger JavaScript `fetch()` requests to the Render backend.
-4. The backend validates input, executes business logic, and persists data to Aiven MySQL.
+4. The backend validates input, executes business logic, and persists data to TiDB Cloud.
 5. The frontend displays API responses without requiring full page reloads.

 ### Frontend Integration